-The Oxford University Physics Society (Physsoc) is a student society that exists to promote and encourage an interest in Physics in and around Oxford University.
-We host talks most weeks during termtime in the Physics Department, often by leading experts and also hold social events which are a great opportunity to get to know others with an interest in all things Physics.
-Sign up to our mailing list by emailing email@example.com to receive the latest news about our events
+The Oxford University Physics Society (PhysSoc) is a student society that exists to promote and encourage an interest in Physics in and around Oxford University.
+We host talks most weeks during termtime in the Physics Department (normally in the Lindermann lecture theatre) , often by leading experts and also hold social events which are a great opportunity to get to know others with an interest in all things Physics.
+Sign up to our mailing list by emailing firstname.lastname@example.org to receive the latest news about our events.

-Life membership costs just £8 which gives free entry to all of our talks and social events.
+Life membership costs just £10 which gives free entry to all of our talks and discounted entry to social events.

 What kind of talks do we host?

-In recent memory, we’ve had talks by Sir Roger Penrose, Dame Jocelyn Bell Burnell and John Polkinghorne KBE FRS to name but a few.
-Check out our termcard for the talks organised this term.
+We’ve had talks by Sir Roger Penrose, Dame Jocelyn Bell Burnell, and President of the CERN Council Agnieszka Zalewska, to name but a few.
+Check out our online termcard for the talks organised this term.
 If you have any suggestions for speakers, feel free to drop us an email.
 Just check out the Contact Us page and follow the instructions there.

 How do I get involved?